 On a side note: Milton Berle is well known for his comedy, but this character is just the opposite, even for a guy obsessed with flowers.
 So don’t take Louie lightly as a criminal.

 Egghead (Vincent Price): This clever and crafty villain’s trademark speaks for itself.
 His bald head is as smooth as an egg and he has a thing for eggs of all sorts, especially egg treasures.
 Even as mischievous of a criminal Egghead is, he’s often treated as an underling by his partner in crime Olga (Anne Baxter) the Queen of the Cossacks.
 Olga drives him crazy because the power has totally gone to her head.
 However, Olga wouldn’t be queen of anything without Egghead.

 The Archer (Art Carney): Not to be confused with Green Arrow, this villain is a modern day Robin Hood who has arrows that pack heat like explosions, gas, blinding flashes, etc. Archer robs from the rich to give to the poor merely to become more famous as Gotham City’s savior over Batman and Robin.
 Can you believe that he keeps a tape player to playback a crowd cheer?
 It can convince a crowd, like a laugh track.
 Archer’s ego is helpless without it.

 The Puzzler (Maurice Evans): At first I thought he was just a cheap knockoff of the Riddler, but his riddling tactics are much different.
 The clues he provides for Batman are items that you would spell backwards.
 For example, he leaves a rooster at the scene of the crime, which means he’s going to go after someone named Retsoor.
 How clever is that?
-Puzzler also often likes to quote lines from Shakespeare’s MacBeth and his most common weapon is invisible paralyzing gas that’s contained in balloons.
+Puzzler also often likes to quote lines from Shakespeare plays whenever he speaks and his most common weapon is invisible paralyzing gas that’s contained in balloons.

 There are more classic Batman villains to come in Part 2.